arelia/layout_lesson/notes/steps.md

 ## Header
 * List the pieces that we'll be adding to the header
 * Replace each part with an element

+## Nav
+* Add `div`s for the 7 sections
+* Give the `div`s class names: `.sidebar_section` which we'll use for all of the styles each section has in common, and modifier classes for the section-specific styles
+* Let's add the modifier names to the classes and add placeholder text to each div
+  * Naming things is hard (Google it.
+It's true).
+Try to come up with a good name, don't worry if it's not a perfect name.
+* Let's make the last div a `footer`.
+This way the browser knows that this is where the traditional footer stuff is.
+  * Remember how we started off using class names in our styles instead of elements?
+Changing the `div` to a `footer` is an example of why.
+If we'd already started creating styles, then later realized we needed to use a different, better-suited element, we wouldn't have to change our CSS as well.